 Positive communication is often confused with optimistic communication.
 Yet this is quite something else.
 Optimistic communication styles refute a negative scenario in someone's mind by putting something positive in front of it.
 For example:

-Someone express fear of becoming ill and someone with an optimistic communication style will argue that only a few percents of people become ill.
-So most people don’t get sick.
+Someone expresses fear of becoming ill and someone with an optimistic communication style will argue that only a few percent of people become ill.
+So most people don't get sick.